Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 Poetry is a comprehensive tool for dependency management and Python packaging[^3].
 It works directly with pyproject.toml and simplifies everything from installing packages to publishing to PyPI.

-This shift is happening gradually.
-PyTorch and TensorFlow are even borrowing ideas from each other.
-TF2 got eager execution from PyTorch, and PyTorch 2.0 added `torch.compile` (similar to how XLA optimizes graphs in TF or JAX).
-These aren’t just nice features, they’re steps toward a shared ecosystem.

 ## ⚡uv

 uv is a **Rust-powered, ultra-fast tool** designed to replace **pip**, **pip-tools**, and **virtualenv**[^4].
 It’s modular, interoperable with existing tools (like **Poetry**), and emphasizes speed and correctness.